Stories are a great way to interact with your audience, increase your engagement rate and post content more frequently without clogging your feed.

 As a rule of thumb, simply talk honestly about the brand or product you’re working with and share your authentic experience.
 How did you use it?
 What were the benefits?
-Would you recommend it?
+Why would you recommend it?
 Product reviews are a holy grail for brands, and Stories are a great format for making them quick and easy.
-Avoid boomerangs unless a brand specifically asks for them.
-Not only are they lower quality, but boomerangs are also often fast and flashy – which, from a brand’s point of view, means don’t get a lot of cut through.
+Avoid Boomerangs unless a brand specifically asks for them.
+Not only are they lower quality, but Boomerangs are also often fast and flashy – which, from a brand’s point of view, means not so engaging.
 While great for clinking glasses with friends, they’re not so great at telling a story.

 Apps to use

-There’s a few great apps for increasing the overall quality and value of your Insta stories.
+There are a few great apps for increasing the overall quality and value of your Insta Stories.

 Unfold: This easy-to-use app comes with a number of free Stories templates, as well as premium packages you can purchase if they better fit your style.